wordjelly/Ruby-ASTM/README.md

 ### Database_Adapter:

 The gem, basically parses incoming data, and dumps each patient order into redis.
-You can take a look at the __adapter.rb__ file, and subclass it to decide how you want to deal with the data.
-Alternatively, override the __commit__ method on the __Header__ class to send the data to your own database.
+Override the __commit__ method on the __Header__ class to send the data to your own database.
 I have used PORO's so that there are no assumptions about databases.